alienth/mylittlebeholder/README.md

 ## Memoize getPlayerCharacters

-## Use processInlineRolls on rechargeSpells for Warlock & Sorc Points
+## ~~Use processInlineRolls on rechargeSpells for Warlock & Sorc Points~~

 ## Implement rechargeSpells

 ## Implement rechargeHP

 ## Add Reckless Attack status check

+## Append to tokenByChar/charByToken when a new char is added to the page.